camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 ### Reporting Task Failure

 A worker may not always be able to complete a task successfully.
 In this case it can report a failure to the process engine by using `ExternalTaskService#handleFailure`.
 Like `#complete`, `#handleFailure` can only be invoked by the worker possessing the most recent lock for a task.
-The `#handleFailure` method takes three additional arguments: `errorMessage`, `retries`, `retryTimeout`.
-The error message can contain a description of the nature of the problem.
-It is can be accessed when the task is fetched again or is queried for.
+The `#handleFailure` method takes four additional arguments: `errorMessage`,`errorDetails`, `retries`, `retryTimeout`.
+The error message can contain a description of the nature of the problem and is limited to 666 characters.
+It can be accessed when the task is fetched again or is queried for.
+The `errorDetails` are containing full error description and are unlimited in legth, error details are accessible through the separate method, based on task id.
 With `retries` and `retryTimout`, workers can specify a retry strategy.
 When setting `retries` to a value > 0, the task can be fetched again after `retryTimeout` expires.
 When setting retries to 0, a task can no longer be fetched and an incident is created for this task.

 Consider the following code snippet: